SysMednet/CafePMNet/README.md

 # Basic Usage

-Run the main script with your expression and weight files.
+Run the main script with the data with required format.
 Note that `utils.py` must be in the same directory as the main script to ensure internal functions load correctly.

 **Step 1: Protein-protein interaction network (PPIN) construction**

 The example dataset is stored in the Dataset folder, all of the example outputs are provided in the PPIN folder.
+Here, we demonstrate the construction of COAD-specific CafePMNets.

 Step 1-1: Calculate the $R^2$ of PPIN under different PCC thresholds.